favalex/modbus-cli/README.rst

 DESCRIPTION
 ===========

-modbus allows reading and writing registers of Modbus devices from the command line.
+Read and write registers of Modbus devices.

-It can talk to both TCP and RTU (i.e. serial) devices and can encode and decode types larger than 16 bits (e.g. floats) into Modbus 16 bits registers.
+Access both TCP and RTU (i.e. serial) devices and encode and decode types larger than 16 bits (e.g. floats) into Modbus 16 bits registers.

-Register definitions (consisting of a register address and its type) can be provided directly on the command line or loaded from a file and referred by symbolic name, for convenience.
+Optionally access registers by symbolic names, as defined in a registers file.

-modbus is implemented in python on top of the protocol implementation provided by the umodbus python library.
+Implemented in python on top of the protocol implementation provided by the umodbus python library.

 OPTIONS
 =======